 M.N Srinivas full name Mysore Narasimhachar Srinivas.
 He was born in 1916 in Mysore and passed away in 1999 in Bangalore.
 He was one of the best Indian sociologists.
 He was a Brahmin.
-His studies are prominent in the area of caste and its other classifications, sanskritization and many other topics which revolve around caste itself.
+His studies are prominent in the area of caste and its other classifications, Sanskritization and many other topics that revolve around caste itself.

 He acquired his knowledge and doctorate in sociology in the University of Bombay.
 In the late forties, Srinivas went to the University of Oxford for his further studies.
 There he played a significant role and started bringing up ideas for sociology.

 Srinivas’s perspective was different from another sociologist as he did not want to rely on a western textbook to study his own country people.
 So, therefore, he himself participated and started with observation and fieldwork.
 Somewhere in 1940-42, He did a vast field work on Coorgs.
 He further talks about the unity and interaction among different castes present in Coorgs.
 Caste he covered was Brahmins, Kaniyas, Bannas and Panikas.
 He also discusses in villages we can see many independent castes.

 Most of the years Srinivas only concentrated on studying caste and religion.
 He covered all the dimensions of the caste and religion prevailing in the society.
 He came up with the terms dominant castes, westernization, secularization and sanskritization.
 This all was the impact and outcome of the caste system.